gwojacek/qa-demo-repository/README.md

 ## Running Linters

-You can execute linters using either Poetry or directly through pre-commit:
+You can execute linters using Poetry  - it runs black, isort and flake8:

 ```
-# Using Poetry
 poetry run lints

-# Using pre-commit directly
-pre-commit run
 ```
 ---